 - Omit the subject pronoun and verb.

-- Omit the subject pronoun and change the verb to the form ending in "ing."
+- Omit the subject pronoun and change the verb so it ends in -ing.

-Here are some examples of how to create an adjective phrase:
+Explore some adjective clause examples to help you create an adjective phrase:

-- Adjective Clause: The girl who is running is my best friend.
+- Adjective Clause - The girl who is leading the parade is my best friend.

-- Adjective Phrase: The girl running is my best friend.
+- Adjective Phrase - The girl leading the parade is my best friend.

-- Adjective Clause: His share of the money, which consists of $100,000, was given to him on Monday.
+- Adjective Clause - His share of the money, which consisted of $100,000, was given to him on Monday.